Julian Cash: 2025: Wimbledon champion, Masters title, World No. 2

 In August at the Canadian Open, Cash and Glasspool extended their winning streak to 19 matches by defeating Joe Salisbury and Neal Skupski in the final to win their first ATP Masters 1000 title and in the process becoming the first team to qualify for the 2025 ATP Finals.

 Following reaching the semifinals at the 2025 Cincinnati Open, defeating Matthew Ebden/Jordan Thompson and Simone Bolelli/Andrea Vavassori, Cash claimed the World No. 2 in the doubles rankings on 18 August 2025.
 Their loss to Rajeev Ram and Nikola Mektić ended their 22 match winning streak.

 The following month, Cash and Glasspool made their debuts for the Great Britain Davis Cup team together against Poland in their World Group I tie in Gdynia, losing to Karol Drzewiecki and Jan Zieliński.

 In October, Cash and Glasspool won the Vienna Open, defeating Lucas Miedler and Francisco Cabral in the final.
 They were runners-up at the Paris Masters, losing to Harri Heliövaara and Henry Patten in the final.

 After defeating Kevin Krawietz and Tim Pütz in their second group match at the ATP Finals, Cash and Glasspool secured the year-end ATP No. 1 doubles team ranking, becoming the first all British pair to achieve the feat.
 They went on to reach the semifinals at the season-ending showpiece event, but lost to Joe Salisbury and Neal Skupski in a match which went to a deciding champions tiebreak.

+2026: 10th title with Glasspool, first Davis Cup match win

+Cash and Glasspool began their 2026 season by reaching the final at the Brisbane International, losing to Francisco Cabral and Lucas Miedler.
+In February they defeated Nicolai Budkov Kjær and Viktor Durasovic to claim their first Davis Cup match win and help Great Britain to a 4–0 overall tie victory against Norway in the first round qualifier in Oslo.
+Two weeks later at the Qatar Open, Cash and Glasspool made it through to their second final of the year, but they again had to settle for being runners-up as they lost to Harri Heliövaara and Henry Patten.

+In April at the Barcelona Open, Cash and Glasspool defeated Pierre-Hugues Herbert and Andrea Vavassori in the final to claim their first title of the season.

+Defending their title at Wimbledon, they lost in the quarterfinals to sixth seeds Marcelo Arévalo and Mate Pavić.

+Seeded third at the Washington Open, Cash and Glasspool won their second ATP Tour title of the season and 10th as a partnership overall, defeating Austin Krajicek and Nikola Mektić in the final.